A Study in the Evolution of Film Lighting Styles

 Chapter 3.

-The Magic of the Classical Lighting Form (Realism)
+The Magic of the Realist Lighting Form (Realism)

 Rajesh Kumar Kathuri,* my Gorobei of 13 years, a resident of Hyderabad, had been my Chief assistant on various film and other projects, since the year 2000.